corentinaltepe/nlog.loki/README.md

 `username` and `password` are optional fields, used for basic authentication with Loki.

 `orderWrites` - Orders the logs by timestamp before sending them to loki when logs are batched in a single HTTP call.
 This is required if you use Loki v2.3 or lower.
-But it is not required if you use Loki v2.4 or above (see [out-of-order writes](https://grafana.com/docs/loki/next/configuration/#accept-out-of-order-writes)).
+But it is not required if you use Loki v2.4 or higher (see [out-of-order writes](https://grafana.com/docs/loki/next/configuration/#accept-out-of-order-writes)).
 You are strongly advised to set this value to `false` when using Loki v2.4+ since it reduces allocations by about 20% by the serializer (default `true`).

 `compressionLevel` - Gzip compression level applied if any when sending messages to Loki (default `noCompression`).
 Possible values: